ruslanaprus/goit-academy-dev-hw18/README.md

   - **Update Note**: Modify an existing note.
   - **Delete Note**: Remove a note by ID.
 - **Search Notes**: Allows users to search for notes containing a specific keyword.
 This feature scans note titles and content for matches.
-- **User Input Validation**: Validates note data such as title and content using Jakarta Bean Validation.
+- **User Input Validation**:
+  - Validates note data such as title and content using Jakarta Bean Validation.
+  - Additional checks for logical consistency (e.g., non-duplicate usernames) are performed within the service layer.
+- **Caching**: Data frequently reused within a request (e.g., fetched user details) is temporarily cached.

 ### 4. Error Handling
 - **Global Exception Handling**: Provides error messages via a global exception handler.

-### 5. Web Layer
-- **Endpoints**:
-  - Manages HTTP requests for the note management functionality.
-  - Supports endpoints for listing, creating, updating, and deleting notes.
-- **Pagination**: Allows efficient display of notes, in case of large datasets.

-### 6. View Layer
-- **Thymeleaf integration**:
-  - **Sign Up Page**: Allows new users to register.
-  - **Login Page**: Provides user authentication.
-  - **List All Notes**: Displays all notes.
-  - **Create a Note**: Form to create a new note.
-  - **Edit Note**: Form to update a note.
-  - **Error page**: Displays user-friendly error messages for invalid inputs or missing resources.
-  - **Dynamic and Reusable Code with Thymeleaf**: Thymeleaf fragments are used for repeatable elements like headers and navigation menus.
-  - **User's Name Display on Navbar**: The logged-in user's name is displayed on the navigation bar.

 ---